Are Divorce Support Groups Really Helpful?

 If you’re looking to find a group that will help you with your divorce recovery, there are several ways you can go about this.
 Search for support groups in your local area.
 These are often hosted by churches, hospitals, community centers, or mental health professionals.
 Many divorce recovery support groups have the advantage of being in person, which you may prefer to online support groups.
 Support groups led by other divorcees may be beneficial for some, but they may not be able to help as much as a professional can.

-If you can’t find a group locally that suits you, online support groups are another option.
+If you can’t find a group locally that suits you, online divorce support groups are another option.
 Look for a group offering meetings that are specifically for divorce recovery.
 While there may be general groups that address all sorts of relationship-related issues, you may benefit much more from a group that focuses on divorce recovery.
 A group offering other counseling services at the same time might not be able to provide the same divorce-specific help that you need.
 Being able to talk with people who are also surviving divorce is much more beneficial for divorce recovery.

 Getting individual help